• Skip to primary navigation

 • Olive oil - a light coating of olive oil helps 'fry' the potatoes as they bake, creating a crisp crust.

-• Flour - Flour combines with the oil to create a crisp crust and breaded texture to the exterior of the potato wedges.
+• All purpose flour - Flour combines with the oil to create a crisp crust and breaded texture to the exterior of the potato wedges.

 Cajun potatoes in a white dish with hot sauce shown behind.